SQream/sqream_docs/reference/catalog_reference_catalog_tables.rst

    * - ``schema_owner``
      - Shows the name of the role that owns the schema.
    * - ``rechunker_ignore``
-     - Relevant for internal use.
+     - Reserved for internal use.

 .. _sequences: